On hectic mornings, take the time to pack a nutritious and safe lunch for you and your children with these tips.

 If refrigeration is unavailable at work or school, consider substituting perishables with shelf-stable foods, such as trail mix, individual boxes of cereal, granola bars, bagels, carrot and celery sticks, whole fruit, dried fruit, single-serve applesauce and whole-grain crackers with peanut butter.

-If you prepare lunches the night before, make sure perishable food items such as yogurt and meat or cheese sandwiches are properly stored in a refrigerator set below 40 degrees Fahrenheit.
+If you prepare lunches the night before, make sure perishable food items such as yogurt and meat or cheese sandwiches are properly stored in a refrigerator set below 40°F.

 Keep it Healthy

 When building lunches, choose whole-grain breads, low-fat or fat-free dairy options and lean meats and proteins.
 Also, the Dietary Guidelines for Americans recommend filling half your plate with fruits and vegetables at each meal.
-Just remember to wash vegetables and ready-to-eat fruits like apples and grapes, as well as peel-and-eat fruits like bananas and oranges to eliminate harmful bacteria that can spread during peeling or cutting.
+Just remember to wash vegetables and ready-to-eat fruits such as apples and grapes, as well as peel-and-eat fruits including bananas and oranges to eliminate harmful bacteria that can spread during peeling or cutting.

-For more healthy eating tips for the whole family, consult a registered dietitian nutritionist or visit www.KidsEatRight.org.
+For more healthy eating tips for the whole family, consult a registered dietitian nutritionist.
 And for food safety tips from the grill to the kitchen, visit www.HomeFoodSafety.org.